Graphic Nature

-Graphic Nature are a British nu metalcore band, based in Kent, England.
+Graphic Nature (formerly Cove) are a British nu metalcore band, based in Kent, England.
 The band's style mixes nu metal and metalcore with influences of electronic music, whilst its lyrics are themed around mental health.
 After self-releasing four singles, the band signed to Rude Records in 2021.
 The band released their debut album A Mind Waiting to Die in 2023, which they supported with performances at the 2000trees, Download, Reading & Leeds and Misery Loves Company festivals.
 Their second album, Who Are You When No One is Watching?, was released on 12 July 2024.

 History

 2018–2021: Formation and early singles

-Graphic Nature were formed in mid-2018 by vocalist Harvey Freeman, guitarists Pete Woolven and Matas Michaliovskis, bassist Charlie Smith and drummer Jack Bowdery.
+The band was formed under the name Cove.
+They were formed in mid-2018 by vocalist Harvey Freeman, guitarists Pete Woolven and Matas Michaliovskis, bassist Charlie Smith and drummer Jack Bowdery.
 Whilst Freeman is from London, the other members of the band are based in Kent, England.
 The band took their name from the Deftones song of the same name, from their seventh album Koi No Yokan (2012).
 Over the course of a year, the band wrote between five or ten songs in a variety of styles, ranging from metalcore to hardcore.
 After Woolven sent the band a rough demo of "Grit", they decided to pursue a nu metal sound.
 In 2022, Freeman told Rock Sound:Nu metal was such a big influence on us [...]
 We were playing music we didn't love as much as the music we grew up with, and if you're not playing something you enjoy then what's the point [in] playing it?
 So we decided to put more 90's riffs into it, and more electronics.Graphic Nature released their debut single, "Grit", on 21 August 2019.
 By February 2020, the band had released two more singles, "Mortal Fear" and "De[in]fect", and played a number of shows supporting larger bands including Creature, Gassed Up, Heart of a Coward, Lock & Key, Monasteries, MTXS and Palm Reader.
 Of the reception to Graphic Nature's music, Freeman said that the audiences they played to "either fucking [loved] it or [had] no idea what to do."
 The band began writing material again in 2020 during the COVID-19 pandemic lockdowns, with the plan of releasing two EPs in one year.
 Freeman said that the lockdowns helped the band's members "find [their] own segments", and it inspired him to write about his experiences and challenges with mental health and isolation during the pandemic.
 In August 2021, Graphic Nature signed to Rude Records, who reissued the band's back catalog of singles.